1. Introduction

 1. Select List of risks models

 2. There are at least two choices.
-Select Modelling NC3, this is the default template.
-It provides sufficient knowledge bases to start an analysis.
+Select Modelling NC3.
+Modelling NC3 is the default template made available by the MONARC editor.
+It provides sufficient knowledge bases to start a risk analysis.
+This option should be used by default to start a new risk analysis.

 3. Select your preferred language for this new analysis.
 (FR/EN/DE/NL)

-4. Give your analysis a name, for example My analysis.
+4. Give a name for your risk analysis, for example, My analysis.

-5. Optional field, which allows you to describe your analysis with more details.
+5. Optional field, which allows you to describe your analysis in more detail.

 3. Description of the main view